TUW-GEO/eotransform/docs/index.rst

 Data block fetching is interleaved with processing, effectively hiding the I/O or other inherently serial processes such as compression/decompression.
-This, however, comes at the cost of increased complexity, as you need to worry about concurrency issues. eotransform provides you with a :doc:`streamed_process <_autosummary/eotransform.streamed_process.streamed_process>`, which takes care of most of the heavy lifting, like setting up producer and consumer queues, or passing exceptions across thread boundaries.
+This, however, comes at the cost of increased complexity, as you need to worry about concurrency issues. eotransform provides you with a :doc:`streamed_process <_autosummary/eotransform.streamed_process.streamed_process>`, which takes care of most of the heavy lifting.
+This includes for instance, setting up producer and consumer queues, or passing exceptions across thread boundaries.
 The package also provides implementation for the Result pattern, inspired by `Rust's result type <https://doc.rust-lang.org/std/result/>`_, to provide a flexible mechanism for concurrent error handling.